Aside from the regular salary we receive every month, some ships provide extra income opportunities for their crew.

 Fortunately, some companies reward their crew with a shipyard or dry dock bonus.

-Its a compensation in a form of money given at the end of the month or when the ship finishes her repairs in the yard.
+Its a compensation in the form of money given at the end of the month or when the ship finishes her repairs in the yard.

 4. Sale Bonus